 While it is clear that the perception of so-called natural grief has been shifting, the question is whether posthumous reproduction reflects (or contributes to) the construction of a further change, or is simply a new practice employed to express an old emotion?
 Alternatively, it may even signal the collapse of the notion of “naturalness” in an era of new technologies.

 In her formative work, Becker (1994) showed how metaphors are used to make sense of unexpected disruptions signifying the loss of the future in cases of infertility.
-As opposed to this symbolic way of coping, assisted reproduction technologies (ART) promise a real substantive solution in such situations, suggesting at least the potential ability to have children.
+As opposed to this symbolic way of coping, assisted reproduction technologies (ART) promise a substantive solution in such situations, suggesting at least the potential ability to have children.
 Thus, ART is an example of gaining control over the human body and over nature to the point of causing fertility treatments to be seen “as a product of nature itself” (Franklin 1995, 333–34).
 Does PR, then, represent to the aspiration for continuity of the dead what ART represents to the yearning for progeny?
-Is it a shift from a symbolic continuity to aone that is considered as real one?
+Is it a shift from a symbolic continuity to one that is considered real?
 And if so, does it reflect and construct a new form of “natural” grief?

 Though PR was first achieved at the end of the twentieth century, different societies have always attempted to defeat death through social continuity of the dead (Simpson 2001).
 For instance, the Jewish law of levirate marriage (no longer followed in practice) commands that the brother of a childless deceased male marry his sibling’s widow in order to have children with her.
 Seeman (2010) claims that while the traditional Jewish practice and the modern technological practice share similarities, the latter is derived from an individual desire and the former is derived from social and economic needs.
-And yet, social and symbolic reproduction, and not only biological reproduction, was "almost always at stake", so that As Seeman rightly notes, “neither the frustration of desire for progeny nor the willingness to explore radical reproductive strategies are in any way new to our own era” (Seeman 2010, 344-5).
+And yet, social and symbolic reproduction, and not only biological reproduction, was "almost always at stake", so that “neither the frustration of desire for progeny nor the willingness to explore radical reproductive strategies are in any way new to our own era” (Seeman 2010, 344-5).

-While the levirate marriage offers construct religious and cultural justifications for the proliferation of PR in Israel, many other practices, both in Western and other societies, were designed to symbolize continuity of the dead (see for example: Schattschneider 2001).
+While the levirate marriage offers religious and cultural justifications for the proliferation of PR in Israel, many other practices, both in Western and other societies, were designed to symbolize continuity of the dead (see for example: Schattschneider 2001).
 Yet technology expands the possibilities of memorialization, and the dead are now more visible and present than ever before (Howarth 2007).
 Technology is also capable of changing narratives and interpretations of death among mourners, as in the case of organ donations, where family members may develop “after-death hopes” (Jensen 2016).
 Facebook “in memory of...” pages are another arena of continuing bonds and posthumous communication, illustrating how the social networking service has taken on the role of “mediator deathworker,” harnessing technology in the service of traditional perceptions (Kasket 2012).
 In this way, technology enables us to “manipulate” and “perform” death to meet utilitarian interests (Jensen 2016).